basemkhirat/elasticsearch/readme.md

 ##### Deleting Models By Query

 Of course, you may also run a delete statement on a set of models.
-In this example, we will delete all flights that are marked as inactive.
-Like mass updates, mass deletes will not fire any model events for the models that are deleted:
+In this example, we will delete all posts that are marked as inactive.
+Like mass updates:

 ```php
 $deletedDocuments = App\Post::where('active', 0)->delete();